tkruse/build-bench/README.md

 # build-bench

-Benchmarks for different Java buildystems.
+Benchmarks for different Java buildsystems.
 A number of source files is generated, and then compiled, tested and jarred.

 Manual installation of different buildsystems is required.